 - a.
 Technical Review Application will be verified for eligibility and completeness, including any required documents uploaded to the application - b.
 Disqualifications CalOSBA may disqualify applications or deny applications for the following reasons: - a.
 Incomplete applications - b.
 Ineligible applicant - c.
 Ineligible services - d.
 Late submission - e.
+Plagiarism or use of Artificial Intelligence (AI) to generate responses - f.
 Noncompliance with requirements of this Special Projects RFP - c.
-Application evaluation and scoring by CalOSBA panel
+Application evaluation and scoring by CalOSBA panel - d.
+Feasibility of project and ability to meet all expenditure requirements